ralphjsmit/tall-interactive/README.md

 **Putting an inline form in a container**

 You may specify the `container` attribute to **put an inline form in a nice container**.
-A container is just a simple wrapper that looks like this:
+A container is a simple wrapper that places the form in a white box with a nice shadow.

-// Image

 **Changing the controls design**